Economic Development Administration (EDA)

 Click on the link below to download the EDA Pre-Application Form:

 OVRDC is here to help.
-Once you have the form filled out, please email it to Jessica Keeton or Michele Throckmorton and contact them for additional information, questions and to express interest in applying for funding.
+Once you have the form filled out, please email it to Jessica Keeton and contact her for additional information or questions, and to express interest in applying for funding.